Extended regime of nematic order in an interacting monomer-dimer model of Heilmann and Lieb: Introduction

 In the third step, we use a version of the disagreement percolation method due to van den Berg~\cite{van1993uniqueness} to deduce the uniqueness of Gibbs measures exhibiting each type of orientational order, as was refined in the previous step, and derive decay of correlations estimates for each phase.
-The overall strategy is very similar to that in~\cite[Section 8]{hadas2025columnar}, namely to use the refined characterization of orientational order to prove, in a strong sense, the prevalence of mesoscopic \emph{patterns}, termed \textbf{sealed rectangles} following~\cite{hadas2025columnar}, that significantly constrain the propagation of disagreement components across mesoscopic distances.
-However, the presence of non-nearest neighbor interactions in the monomer-dimer model, which are not found in the hard-square model, requires a more refined characterization of sealed rectangles based on the \emph{joint} properties of two independently sampled dimer configurations.
-In contrast, in the hard-square model, it suffices to treat each sample without regard to the other and then take the intersection of the resulting characterizations to define a sealed rectangle.
+The overall strategy is very similar to that in~\cite[Section 8]{hadas2025columnar}, namely to use the refined characterization to prove, in a strong sense, the prevalence of mesoscopic \emph{patterns}, termed \textbf{sealed rectangles} following~\cite{hadas2025columnar}, that significantly constrain the propagation of disagreement components across mesoscopic distances.
+However, the presence of non-nearest neighbor interactions in the monomer-dimer model, which are not found in the hard-square model, requires a more refined definition of sealed rectangles based on the \emph{joint} properties of two independently sampled dimer configurations.
 In order to show that the joint property prevails, and as the main technical innovation of this paper that may be of broader use, we extend the \textbf{infinite-volume chessboard estimate} due to Hadas and Peled~\cite[Proposition 3.8]{hadas2025columnar} to apply to \emph{finite products} of periodic Gibbs measures.
 This extension, combined with the formalism of strongly percolating sets in~\cite[Section 6]{hadas2025columnar}, allows to verify the uniqueness criterion of disagreement percolation and yields the desired decay of correlations estimates in terms of the probability of various disagreement paths.

 In the fourth and final step, we characterize each phase \emph{microscopically} by estimating the density of dimers of each orientation.
 Following a similar strategy to that in~\cite[Section 9]{hadas2025columnar}, we show that the vertical phase, in the sense of the prevalence of vertically properly divided mesoscopic rectangles, is dominated by randomly distributed vertical dimers on a microscopic level.
-However, to simplify computation, we only bound the next-to-leading-order corrections to the densities, as opposed to deriving exact asymptotics as in~\cite[Theorem 1.1(2)]{hadas2025columnar}.
+However, to simplify computation, we only \emph{bound} the next-to-leading-order corrections to the densities, as opposed to deriving exact asymptotics as in~\cite[Theorem 1.1(2)]{hadas2025columnar}.